 Although attitudes towards drinking have changed over the past decade, resulting in fewer drinkers among young people, the drinking culture in universities in the UK is still prominent.

-Drinking games are not uncommon at student get togethers, such as house parties or in the on-campus bar.
+Drinking games are not uncommon at student gatherings, such as house parties or on-campus bars.
 In these kinds of environments, you may feel under pressure to drink more than you normally would.
 It's important to know your limit and know when you should stop drinking.
 After all, a bad hangover is only going to make sleeping and concentrating the next day much harder.

 If you are drinking for a prolonged period, have a glass of water between each alcoholic drink.
 This will keep your body hydrated and help to reduce the amount of alcohol you drink.
-Alternatively, you can drink soft drinks such as sodas or juice between alcohol to stay hydrated.
+Alternatively, you can drink soft drinks, such as soda or juice, between alcoholic drinks to stay hydrated.

-Sticking to the guidelines on how many units of alcohol you can safely consume each week is preferred, though specific numbers will vary between yourself and your peers.
-If you are struggling with the pressure from friends, or feel you are or becoming dependent on alcohol, your university could be able to offer confidential support for you from support groups to counselling.
+Sticking to the guidelines on how many units of alcohol you can safely consume each week is preferred, though specific numbers will vary between you and your peers.
+If you are struggling with the pressure from friends, or feel you are or becoming dependent on alcohol, your university could offer confidential support for you, from support groups to counselling.

 Organise your schedule

-Get a small planner or annual diary to keep a track of what is happening on each day.
-With this, you'll be able to see at a glance what is happening on any given day and be able to prepare for each class and study session.
-You can also jot down chores or other tasks you need to do throughout the week in the planner so you can keep track of those too.
+Get a small planner or annual diary to keep track of what is happening on each day.
+With this, you'll be able to see at a glance what's happening on any given day and prepare for each class and study session accordingly.
+You can also jot down chores or other tasks you need to complete throughout the week in the planner so that you can keep track of them as well.

-If you have a day when you have no lectures, try to stay productive.
-You could spend the morning working on your assignment so that the afternoon is free for chores and recreational activities.
+If you have a day with no lectures, try to stay productive.
+You could spend the morning working on your assignment, leaving the afternoon free for chores and recreational activities.

-It's a good idea to keep a track of your timetable also, as these can change throughout the year.
+It's a good idea to keep track of your timetable as well, as these can change throughout the year.
 Compulsory trips, exam periods, and moved lectures are not uncommon and can throw you off-kilter if you are not prepared.

 Plan Your Workload

-Throughout the academic year, your workflow will fluctuate as assignments and assessments come and go.
+Throughout the academic year, your workflow will fluctuate as assignments and assessments are completed and new ones are introduced.
 Knowing what needs to be done and when will be crucial if you want to be successful at university.

 If you have two papers, prioritise them appropriately.
-Start working on the longer paper or begin research for the harder paper.
+Start working on the longer paper or begin researching for the more challenging paper.
 You may well be given a list of assignments at the beginning of the term, and it may not be clear which one to start with.

 Managing your workload is mostly down to common sense - which essay needs doing for which day?
 You wouldn't waste your time working on a paper due 4 months ahead when there's another paper due in a week that you haven't begun researching.
 If you are unsure about how to prioritise your work, speak to your tutor.

-If you are struggling to keep your head in the books, set yourself small goals by rewarding yourself with each step in progress.
+If you're struggling to stay focused on your studies, set yourself small goals and reward yourself with each step of progress.
 An effective technique is to use food as a bookmark.
-Place a chocolate bar between the pages of a book where you intend on reading up to.
+Place a chocolate bar between the pages of a book where you intend to read.
 Then, once you've read up to that page, you have a sweet reward for your efforts.

 Avoid stress caused by leaving work to the last minute